Bendamustine (By injection)

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid smoking while you are using this medicine.
+- Do not smoke while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or have kidney disease, liver disease, a bone marrow disorder, or any kind of infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, cancer, or any kind of infection.

-- This medicine may make you feel unusually weak or tired.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine may make you feel weak or tired.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.